Latest news

 news

-Daily: European prompt power prices mixed with German spot up on lower wind output
+Daily: European power prices mixed, with German up on weak wind, French down on holiday

 news